-Down syndrome (DS) is a genetic disorder in which babies are born with an extra copy of chromosome 21.
-(The disorder also is called Trisomy 21.)
-Chromosomes determine how a baby grows in the mother's womb before birth and how the baby's body functions after birth, and normally, a baby is born with 46 chromosomes.
-The extra copy of chromosome 21 in babies born with DS changes the typical development of the brain and the body, causing mental and physical challenges.
+Down syndrome, also called Trisomy 21, is a genetic disorder causing babies to be born with an extra copy of chromosome 21.
+Chromosomes determine how a baby grows in the mother's womb before birth and how the baby's body functions after birth; normally, a baby is born with 46 chromosomes.
+The extra copy of chromosome 21 in babies born with Down syndrome changes the typical development of the brain and the body, causing intellectual and physical challenges.

-The average lifespan of a person with DS today, in America and in other developed countries, is approximately 60 years.
-Although DS continues throughout a person's lifespan, children and adults can improve their ability to perform movement activities and everyday tasks with the help of physical therapists and other health care professionals.
-Physical therapists can help prevent some of the complications of DS such as developmental delay, obesity, and lower levels of heart or cardiovascular fitness.
+The current average life span of a person with Down syndrome living in the US and in other developed countries is approximately 60 years.
+Although DS continues throughout a person's life span, children and adults can improve their ability to perform movement activities and everyday tasks with the help of physical therapists and other health care professionals.
+Physical therapists working side-by-side with individuals with Down syndrome and their families can help prevent some of the complications of DS, such as developmental delay and obesity, and help boost and maintain their levels of heart and cardiovascular fitness.